Congratulations and Thanks

 Baptism Dates and Arrangements

-Baptisms held every Saturday at 12 noon in St Francis Of Assisi Church.
-For registration purposes and to facilitate a Baptism please ensure booking is made 3 weeks in advance.
+Baptisms held on the 2nd, 3rd and 4th Sunday’s of the month at 12:30pm (following the 11;30am Sunday Mass) For registration purposes and to facilitate a Baptism please ensure booking is made 3 weeks in advance.

 Your Baby’s Baptism